Advancing Reasoning in Diffusion Language Models with Denoising Process Rewards: Experiments

-\paragraph{The proposed reward is effectively learned and facilitates training.} We visualize the training rewards of diffu-GRPO~\citep{zhao2025d1} and our model in Fig.~\ref{fig:vis_reward}.
+\paragraph{The proposed reward is effectively learned and facilitates training.} We visualize the training rewards of diffu-GRPO~\citep{zhao2025d1} and our model in Fig.~\ref{fig:vis_hier}.
 Our method consistently achieves higher total rewards—which combine both accuracy and format rewards—explaining the substantial performance gains observed on these datasets.
-For MATH, however, the training rewards of both methods remain similar.
-A similar phenomenon was also reported in~\citep{zhao2025d1}, where the diffu-GRPO model after SFT on s1k dataset~\citep{muennighoff2025s1} attained rewards similar to those without SFT.
-We hypothesize that the MATH500 problems may be too challenging for the 8B base model and may be addressed with a larger dLLM.
-We further present the reward training curves in Fig.~\ref{fig:vis_hier}.
+We further present the reward training curves in Fig.~\ref{fig:vis_reward}.
 The upward trend indicates that the model learns to favor responses yielding correct answers while adhering to reasoning processes that support the final outcome.

 \paragraph{Our model demonstrates strong generalization ability.} To thoroughly examine the proposed framework, we further evaluate our models on two unseen datasets: SVAMP~\citep{patel2021nlp} and ARC~\citep{clark2018think}.
 The SVAMP dataset consists of numerous mathematical reasoning problems, while the ARC dataset focuses on commonsense reasoning tasks (e.g., “When oxygen combines with hydrogen, which substance is formed?”), where the model must select the correct answer from multiple choices.
 Notably, ARC is fundamentally different from our training datasets (e.g., GSM8K).
 Our model noticeably improves performance on both SVAMP and ARC.